ghalle/amok/man/amok.1.md

 The `--debug-port` and `--debug-host` options define the address where the outbound remote debugging connection will be established.

+The `port` and `host` options define the address where the multiplexer will be listening for remote debugging connections.

 The `--hot`, `--watch` and `--interactive` options enable hot code patching, file system monitoring and an interactive read-eval-print-loop.

 ## OPTIONS

+`--port` _PORT_
+:   The port where the multiplexer will be listening for remote debugging connections, by default this will be on port `4000`.

+`--host` __HOST__
+:   The host name where the multiplexer will be listening for remote debugging connections, by default this will be `localhost`.

 `--debug-port` _PORT_
 :   The port number where the remote debugging connection will be established,